aneeshd/schedule_state/README.md

 ```
   - platform: schedule_state
     name: Some descriptive name
     refresh: "6:00:00"                  # this is the default
     default_state: default              # this is the default
+    icon: mdi:calendar-check            # this is the default
+    error_icon: mdi:calendar-alert      # this is the default
 ```

 By default, the sensor returns the name provided as the `default_state`.
 Configuration is built up in layers of events.